andresemartinez/qnote/README.md

 ## Inspiration
 A found myself needing to take quick disposable notes during meetings, while coding or just to remember future me of what I was doing yesterday.
-In this kind of situations I'm not looking for fancy features (like a gorgeous UI or even synchronization), I just needs something that runs fast and is ready at my figertips at any time.
+In this kind of situations I'm not looking for fancy features (like a gorgeous UI or even synchronization), I just need something that runs fast and is ready at my fingertips at any time.

 ## Instalation